Germany Weighs New Covid Rules as Infections Reach Record Heights

 About 40,000 new cases were reported in the country on Tuesday – the third daily record in a week.
 And in that 24-hour period, 236 people died from the disease.

-“We really have an emergency situation,” Christian Drostein, head of virology at Berlin’s Charitte Hospital, Germany’s most famous research hospital, said in a podcast broadcast Tuesday.
+“We have a real emergency,” he said.
+Christian Drousten, head of virology at Berlin’s Charity Hospital, Germany’s most famous research hospital, said in a podcast broadcast Tuesday.

-Since the onset of the epidemic, nearly 97,000 deaths have been reported from covid in Germany.
+Since the outbreak of the epidemic, nearly 97,000 covidar deaths have been reported in Germany.
 Dr. Drostein warned that another 100,000 consequences could occur if no additional measures are taken, although the number of patients in intensive care-care beds is now less than half that of the peak in January.

+The German national government, which was seen as a model for how to deal with the epidemic in Europe under the guidance of Angela Merkel, is now struggling to control the situation.

-The three parties, ready to succeed Angela Merkel’s coalition government, have proposed a set of covid rules that will be debated in parliament on Thursday.
-And many states, which have been hit the hardest, plan to impose their own strict rules either this week.
-For those who wish to use certain services, they will make it mandatory to rule out vaccinations or document previous infections.
+The three parties ready for Ms Merkel’s coalition government to succeed have proposed a set of covid rules that will be debated in parliament on Thursday, although they will not be voted on in the law before next week and do not include such strict rules.
+Many experts have been called.

+Officials in Bavaria, where cases have risen 68 percent in the past two weeks, declared a state of emergency on Wednesday.
+Marcus Soder, Bavarian The governor declared a state of emergency in December 2020.
+Several more states, including the ones hit hardest, are either in place or plan to impose their own strict rules this week.
+Those rules will make it mandatory for people wishing to use certain services to be vaccinated or documented to prove past infection.

+“We have 16 different rules again, and this doesn’t lead to much acceptance,” said National Health Minister Jens Span.

-Experts say relatively low vaccination rates and the slow pace of booster shots have led to an increase in new infections in some parts of Germany.
+Experts say the recent rise in infections is due to the relatively low vaccination rates and the slow pace of booster shots in some parts of Germany.
 About 67 per cent of the country’s population has been fully vaccinated.

+Although 65 per cent of unvaccinated people in the country do not plan to take the pill under any circumstances, the lines at vaccination centers continue to grow, according to a recent study.

+Two weeks ago, more than 200,000 vaccine doses were administered in just a few days, but on Tuesday, 312,000 shots were given in one day, a total not seen daily since the summer.

 #Germany #Weighs #Covid #Rules #Infections #Reach #Record #Heights